2024 ACMT | Annual Scientific Meeting

 Dr. Pérez Tuñón currently holds the position of Chief at the Centro Toxicológico del Hospital Angeles Lomas (Poison Control Center at Angeles Lomas Hospital) and serves as the Head Professor of Clinical Toxicology at the Universidad Nacional Autónoma de México (National Autonomous University of Mexico).
 He is a certified Pediatrician and holds a Master degree on Pharmacology.
 Dr. Pérez Tuñón has been professor for over 12 years and participated on more of 30 publications.
 Finally, he is blessed with a loving wife, Sandra, and three incredible children.

-Robert Cole Pueringer, MD
+Robert "Cole" Pueringer, MD

-Medical Toxicologist and Addiction Medicine Specialist
+Medical Toxicologist, Addiction Medicine Specialist, Hospitalist

-Essentia Health
+Essentia Health in Duluth

 Dr. Robert “Cole” Pueringer is a Medical Toxicologist, Addiction Medicine Specialist, and Hospitalist.
 He joined Essentia Health in September of 2022.
 He completed his medical training in the Twin Cities, including Medical School at the University of Minnesota, Internal Medicine Residency and Chief Resident year at Hennepin County Medical Center (HCMC).
 He received his CTropMed certification for Tropical Medicine & Travelers’ Health at the University of Minnesota.
 He then completed a Medical Toxicology fellowship at the Health Partners Institute/HCMC in 2021 and an Addiction Medicine fellowship at the University of Minnesota in 2022.
 His academic interests include medical education, Global Health, and the overlap of Medical Toxicology and Addiction Medicine.
 He is particularly passionate about substance use disorder - a disease that has affected many aspects of his own life – and hopes to contribute significantly to substance use treatment, education, de-stigmatization, and harm reduction in northern Minnesota.